MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/remove-delete-work-items.md

 	> [!div class="mx-imgBorder"]
 	> ![Confirm delete dialog](_img/move-change-delete/delete-work-items-dialog.png)

-4. You can also delete work items from your Kanban or task board.
+4. You can also delete work items from your Kanban or taskboard.

 	![Delete work item from Kanban board](_img/move-change-delete/delete-work-items-from-kanban-board.png)